chuboe/idempiere-installation-script/apps/AdvancedSearch/readme.md

 To Install:
 Install the views first, then pack in the zip as the System Administrator role.

-To learn more about this plugin, visit [http://erp-academy.chuckboecking.com/?page_id=2248](http://erp-academy.chuckboecking.com/?page_id=2248)

 If you find you need to add a new column, please do so.
-You can find more information and demonstrations about adding columns at [erp-academy.chuckboecking.com](erp-academy.chuckboecking.com).
+You can find more information about this app at [http://erp-academy.chuckboecking.com/?page_id=2248](http://erp-academy.chuckboecking.com/?page_id=2248).